EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter test_user's email into element `#email`
 - Enter test_user's password into element `#password`
 - Click element `input[type="submit"]
+- Open /
 - Navigate to the update ticket form
 - Enter generate a random string and check that it is not a name in get_all_tickets, if it is regenerate the string until it does not match.
 Enter the string in `#ticket-to-update`
 - Enter the test_ticket's name in element `#update-name`
 - Enter the test_ticket’s price into the element `#update-price`
 - Enter the test_ticket’s quantity into the element `#update-quantity`
 - Enter the test_ticket’s date into the element `#update-date`
-- Click element `input[type="submit"]`
+- Click element `input[type="submit"]
-- Validate that the page has been redirected back to '/' and shows an error message stating "The ticket of the given name must exist."
+- Validate that the page has been redirected to /
+- Validate that the `#update_message` element shows and error message stating "The ticket of the given name must exist."
 - Open /logout (clean up)